browserify/browserify/readme.markdown

 # package.json

-browserify uses the `package.json` in its module resolution algorithm just like node.
+browserify uses the `package.json` in its module resolution algorithm, just like node.
 If there is a `"main"` field, browserify will start resolving the package at that point.
 If there is no `"main"` field, browserify will look for an `"index.js"` file in the module root directory.
 Here are some more